hazelcast/hazelcast-reference-manual/src/SplitBrainRecovery.md

 ### Merge Policies

-Only `IMap`, `ICache` and `ReplicatedMap` supports merge policies. `IMap` and `ReplicatedMap` use `com.hazelcast.map.merge.MapMergePolicy`. `ICache` uses `com.hazelcast.cache.CacheMergePolicy`.
+Only `IMap`, `ICache` and `ReplicatedMap` support merge policies. `IMap` and `ReplicatedMap` use `com.hazelcast.map.merge.MapMergePolicy`. `ICache` uses `com.hazelcast.cache.CacheMergePolicy`.
 They are very similar interfaces with some minor differences in parameters.

 ```java
 public interface MapMergePolicy extends DataSerializable {